 Studies show that kids who have savings accounts in their names are 6X more likely to go to college and 4X more likely to become investors by age 25.
 Goalsetter lets you pay your kids a pay-per-chore based on the extent of their chore hustle or set an amount weekly by choosing an allowance rule that works best for your family.

 Entrepreneurs: Lucinda Cramsey

-Moink is the meat subscription box service on a mission to bring you high-quality, humanely raised meats from small family farms across America.
+Moink is the meat subscription box service on a mission to bring you humanely raised meats that are high-quality, from small family farms across America.

-Each box comes with approximately 13-16 pounds of meat, making the price per serving around $4.50.
-Their goal is to become a go-to source for humanely-raised and ethically-sourced meats for the consumer, as well as an outlet for grass-based farmers to sell their proteins.
+Approximately 13-16 pounds of meat comes with each box, making the price per serving around $4.50.
+Their goal is to become a go-to source for humanely-raised and ethically sourced meats for the consumer, as well as an outlet for grass-based farmers to sell their proteins.

 |$150,000 for 5%||$150,000 for 13% + 2% advisory shares||Kevin O’Leary|

 Entrepreneurs: Jenn Chin and Ben Baltes

 Toybox is a company that wants to help promote children’s creativity with a 3D printer and software so that kids can design and build their own toys.
 Since now the child could make their own at home, parents no longer had to go to the store to get a new toy,.